Skip to main content

 • You have not met the prerequisites for this class.

-• This class will give you an overload for the semester/term (more than 18 credits in a semester or over 9 in a term).
+• This class will give you an overload for the semester (more than 18 credits in the fall or winter, or more than 12 credits in the spring).

 • This class requires the instructor's permission or other requirements.